Gambling to survive 動画

 .Johoku vs Sotoku

-An early beating at the hands of a physically stronger team got the young guys attention.
+Getting beat at the hands of a physically stronger team got the young guys attention.

 Koiki Koen - Hiroshima, Japan (2009)